googleapis/google-cloud-ruby/google-cloud-beyond_corp-app_connectors-v1/README.md

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the BeyondCorp AppConnectors V1 API.
+It provides basic client classes for a specific version of the BeyondCorp V1 API.
 Most users should consider using the main client gem, [google-cloud-beyond_corp](https://rubygems.org/gems/google-cloud-beyond_corp).
 See the section below titled *Which client should I use?* for more information.